 It’s Monday!
 What Are You Reading? is a meme started by Book Journey.
 The folks over at Teach Mentor Texts and Unleashing Readers have given it a children’s/YA spin.
 I thought it would be a fun way to recap last week’s reading and give a sneak peek of my TBR pile.

-This Week’s Books:
+Last Week’s Books:

 Jennifer L. Holm’s new book The Fourteenth Goldfish will be published on 8/26, but I got to read it on NetGalley.
 Ellie begins sixth grade with some apprehension–she is not a big fan of change and her best friend has almost abandoned her for the volleyball team.
 And then…her mom brings home a strangely familiar 13 year old boy–who turns out to be Ellie’s grandfather, Melvin!
 It seems he has been working with an anti-aging drug derived from a rare jellyfish and tried it on himself.
 Melvin, Ellie, and Ellie’s new friend Raj get into a few scrapes trying to break into Melvin’s old lab.
 And by the book’s end, Ellie hels her grandfather realize that perhaps the world in not ready for his discovery.
 This quick middle-grade read was enjoyable, but the goldfish motif seemed an unnecessary and unsubtle add-on.